RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the name of the unspecified interface.

+reference
+    The attribute value shall be an optional string.
+If the value is present, then it shall be an URL to the standard or specification of the interface.

 .. _SpecTypeInterfaceVariableItemType:

 Interface Variable Item Type